 *Ranked by the quantity of signups of all 2-day hiking routes.

-Guaranteed camping on the watch tower!
-A few agents claim they can do so but that's not very true.
-They may take you to the foot of the mountain to camp on the ground or to sleep at a guesthouse.
+A few agents claim they can do so but that's not true.
+What they usually mean is that they may take you to the foot of the Great Wall to camp on the ground or to sleep at a guesthouse.
+Not us.
+For each participant (even children), we must pay a hefty relic preserving fee to the Great Wall administration office.
+This fee allows for you to camp on the Great Wall, hence why the price for this program is higher than most.
 Great Wall Adventure Club (GWAC) is the only company approved by the Great Wall Administration Office to offer camping for international guests.
-That's how we differ from others.
+This is what sets us apart from other operators.

 Highlights: